Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Conclusions

 \section{Conclusions}

-In this paper, we investigate the cooperative autonomous driving problem of CAVs in an unsignalized roundabout scenario.
-We formulate the problem as an optimal control problem with constraints concerning the safe distance, road boundaries, vehicle dynamics, and control limitations.
+In this paper, we investigate the cooperative autonomous driving problem of CAVs in urban traffic scenarios.
+We formulate the problem as an optimal control problem with safety conditions enforced as hard constraints, together with other constraints including vehicle dynamics and control limitations.
 Then, a parallel optimization framework is presented to solve the specific problem efficiently.
-We compare our method with a rule-based baseline to demonstrate the effectiveness in terms of average travel efficiency, and also compare the computation time of our method to the commonly used IPOPT solver to show the superiority in computational efficiency.
-A fully parallel implementation of the algorithm is given and the experimental results are shown in CARLA simulator with comprehensive analysis.
+We compare our method with different baselines to demonstrate the effectiveness in terms of average travel efficiency and to show the superiority in computational efficiency.
 Possible future works include the incorporation of a high-level decision-making strategy into the optimization framework to further enhance traffic efficiency.
 We also consider extending the optimization method to a mixed traffic flow that contains both CAVs and human-driving vehicles.